 The Geelong Waterfront is chock full of public art.

-From huge impossible-to-miss sculptures, light installations, statues, and hidden whimsical pieces, visitors can enjoy an impressive mix of artistic interpretations.
+From huge impossible-to-miss sculptures, to light installations, statues, and hidden whimsical pieces, visitors can enjoy an impressive mix of artistic interpretations.

 Here are just a few of the unique artworks you’ll see as you walk around the foreshore.
 Be sure to keep your eyes peeled!